mirzaakhena/belajar-android/README.md

-This guide walks you through using Gradle to build a simple Android project.
+This guide walks you through the process of using Gradle to build a simple Android project.

 What you'll build
 -----------------

-You'll build a simple Spring app for Android and then build it with Gradle.
+You'll create a simple Spring app for Android and then build it with Gradle.

 What you'll need